EGPostema/DrawerDissect/README.md

 ### Process Your Own Images

+1. Make sure you have installed DrawerDissect & set up the virtual environment
-1. Place drawer images in `drawers/fullsize`
+2. Place drawer images in `drawers/fullsize`
-2. Check that `config.yaml` contains your API keys
+3. Check that `config.yaml` contains your API keys
-3. Decide your model approach:
+4. Decide your model approach:

 ---